pantheon-se/pantheon_autopilot_demo/README.md

 # Pantheon Autopilot Demo

 A simple Drupal module that provides a block for testing Autopilot VRT.
+This module will update itself every 4 hours, Mon - Friday from 7am to 7pm Eastern time.

 ## How to use